Fractured Catoctin Shale

 The amphitheater of a hillside on which Catoctin Breeze sits was formed by alluvial soil that eroded over the course of many eons and cascaded down from the Appalachian Mountains.
 Our vines thrive in this special place, with its mosaic of well drained shale soils, steeply sloping terrain, and an unimpeded breeze from Catoctin Mountain.

 By being 100% dry farmed and herbicide free, we encourage the vines to grow their roots deep into the earth, in search for water and nutrients.
 This makes the vines more resilient to not only drought, but to wet periods as well.
-The harmony and balance achieved in the vineyard ultimately yields better and more expressive wines.
+Better harmony and balance achieved in the vineyard ultimately yields more finessed and expressive wines.
+This we firmly believe in.

 In addition to nature’s gifts, our people are one of the most important elements.
 Our vineyard crew diligently cares for every single one of our 19,000 vines by hand.
 The love that they take in their work can be witnessed in the well-manicured vines, or it can be experienced in the glass.
 For fruit not grown directly on our 10 acre estate, we work closely with neighboring Six Wicket Vineyards, to ensure the same dedication to quality.